How to Clean Roomba Brushes?

 You can still use the small hair-cleaning tool that came with your Roomba brushes.
 It looks like a thick, red ring with sharp teeth (be aware that those teeth can poke your fingers).

 The Roomba Brushes can be pulled through the ring, and the bristles will rip through your hair.
-A single-tool stroke can pull off a fantastic amount of hair.
+A single stroke of the tool can pull off a fantastic amount of hair.

 Clean the side brush.

-You can use a Phillips head or regular screwdriver to remove the side brush from your main Roomba chassis.
+To remove the side brush from your main Roomba chassis, you can use either a Phillips head or a regular screwdriver.
 Once the screw is removed, pull the side brush out.

 It can be challenging to get the hair out of the side brush.
-I have had the best luck using scissors to snip tightly wound hair.
+To snip tightly wound hair, I have had the best luck using a pair of scissors.
 It should then be relatively easy to pull off.

 Replacing your Roomba brushes